 What is the best time to post on Twitter in 2020?

-You don’t need to be a genius to figure out that the best time to post on Twitter (or any of your social media platforms is when most of your following are online.
+You don’t need to be a genius to figure out that the best time to post on Twitter is when most of your following are online.

-But it’s not quite as easy to figure out when those individuals are most likely to Tweet, comment or share your posts.
+But it’s not quite as easy to figure out when your audience are most likely to retweet, comment or share your posts.

-Interestingly, Twitter habits haven’t changed that much.
-People use the channel today just as much as pre-lockdown.
+Interestingly, Twitter habits have changed - but not dramatically.
+People use the channel today just as much as they did before lockdown.

-The social network has also doubled up as a place where people get their news, updates on amenities opening, and safety guidelines.
+The social network has also doubled up as a place where people get their news, updates on their favorite shops and bars opening, and newly introduced safety guidelines.

 The study noticed that although 9am Friday was always a popular time to post, the best time slot to post on Twitter has widened to from 7am to 9am.